zacck/tiny_8_bit_cpu/README.md

-## Tiny Naive 8 bit CPU
+## Tiny RISC CPU

-Verilog implementation of a Naive 8 bit CPU on a FPGA
+Verilog implementation of a Naive CPU on a FPGA

 The UPduino FPGA